Akash23678/BloodBank-Ecosystem-Backend-/README.md

  ![Welcome](https://user-images.githubusercontent.com/97841784/222218618-8af6b657-4533-49dd-9f5c-ce31118a4a78.png)

 👋 Hello there!
 I'm Akash  a Computer Science graduate with a passion for coding and creating optmised and robust solutions.
-Currently donning the hat of a Software Engineer in the cloud domain, I thrive on the excitement of turning ideas into functional and scalable web applications.
+Currently as a Software Engineer in the cloud domain, I thrive on the excitement of turning ideas into functional and scalable web applications.

-🚀 Professional Background:
+🚀 Professional Background: </br>
 🎓 Graduated with a Bachelor's degree in Computer Science and Engineering (BTech CSE).
 💻 Currently honing my skills and contributing as a Software Engineer in the dynamic world of cloud computing.